jenkinsci/build-pipeline-extension-layout-plugin/README.md

 User Guide
 --------------------
 After installation this extension, you can see the new option ("Based on build-flow plugin layout") for the "Layout" listbox on Build Pipeline configuration page.
+And you have to install [graphviz] on the machine on which Jenins running.

 Building the Project
 --------------------

 ### Dependencies
-* [Apache Maven][maven] 3.0.4 or later
+* [Apache Maven][maven]
-* build-pipeline-plugin 1.5.1
+* build-pipeline-plugin
-* build-flow-plugin 0.18
+* build-flow-plugin
-* buildgraph-view 1.1.1
+* buildgraph-view
 * [graphviz]

 ### Targets